DragonBox/uplift-documentation/source/uplift/paradigm_shift.rst

 Basic Uplift Flow
 -----------------

-To reiterate, here's the basic uplift flow:
+To reiterate, here's the basic Uplift flow:

 * You add/modify your dependencies
 * You ask uplift to install them.
 Uplift installs them and tracks the assets they contain (thanks to their `GUIDs<../unity/guids>`)
-* **You do not touch, move, erase the assets that uplift installed**
+* **You do not touch, move, erase the assets that Uplift installed**

 Good to go!
 -----------

 Uplift is there to lift you and your Unity Packages up.
 Learn how to use it.
 Learn to follow its flow.

-If you understand that, you are now ready to learn more about uplift and try uplift on a project.
+If you understand that, you are now ready to learn more about Uplift and try Uplift on a project.